UFC 189: Mendes vs McGregor: Predictions & Analysis

 A few statistical edges stand out.
 McGregor throws significantly more leather — a 2.5 sig. strike per minute gap.
 Mendes is far more active with takedowns, averaging 0.4 more per 15 minutes.
 McGregor has tighter striking defense, making opponents miss more often.

-**The Pick: Conor McGregor over Chad Mendes.** We're leaning McGregor here at 66%, a solid but not overwhelming edge.
-The market and our model are aligned — the line looks fair.
+The Pick: Conor McGregor over Chad Mendes.
+We're leaning McGregor here at 67%, a solid but not overwhelming edge.
+Notably, the betting market has McGregor at 63% implied while our model sees 67% — a 4-point disagreement that could signal value.

 Robbie Lawler vs Rory MacDonald